December 1, 2018 12:00 am - February 28, 2019 12:00 am

 The soundscapes for this first installation were created from the voices of First Nations students – from Sydney’s South West and the Northern Territory – who took part in Red Room’s ‘Poetry in First Languages’ workshops, created in partnership with Royal Botanic Garden Sydney, Art Gallery of NSW and NASCA, in November 2019.

-Following on from Cookaroo Flow, the project will be taken to other Australian locations, and eventually overseas, partnering with local Indigenous writers, storytellers and/or poets in each location to work with local children and create audio in their languages.
+Following on from Cookaroo Flow, the project will be taken to other Australian locations, and eventually overseas, partnering with local Indigenous educators, writers, storytellers and/or poets in each location to work with local children and create audio in their languages.
 A Bundjalung iteration in Ballina, NSW and a Barkindji iteration in Menindee, NSW, to be funded by Create NSW, are confirmed so far.
 The title of each iteration of the work will incorporate the Indigenous name of the location.

 As the project progresses, the Indigenous words that flow from children around Australia and overseas will, metaphorically, eventually meet and intermingle in the interconnected oceans of our globe.